climatepolicyradar/website/src/routes/jobs/climate-justice-and-just-transition-policy-officer.md

 ## R﻿ole and responsibilities

-We’re looking for a Climate Justice and Just  Transition Policy Officer with a solid background in climate justice policy/research work either within civil society organisations or research organisations/think tanks, with brilliant research and analytical skills.
+We’re looking for a Climate Justice Policy Officer with a solid background in climate justice policy/research work either within civil society organisations or research organisations/think tanks, with brilliant research and analytical skills.
 You will work within the policy and research teams, and in close collaboration with the data science and other teams:

-* Using your domain knowledge, you’ll contribute to research to develop climate justice and just transition related taxonomies, that will feed into natural language processing and machine learning models for analysis of global climate-related legal and policy texts (no prior knowledge of data science or machine learning models is needed, though a keen interest and desire to learn is necessary!)
+* Using your domain knowledge, you’ll contribute to research to develop climate justice related concepts, that will feed into natural language processing and machine learning models for analysis of global climate related legal and policy texts (no prior knowledge of data science or machine learning models is needed, though a keen interest and desire to learn is necessary!
 * Track emerging trends and proposals on climate justice and equity and provide analysis and advice to influence the product features that we introduce
 * Develop and maintain a network of partners and collaborators (academia and research institutions, IGOs, impacted communities, civil society and more), to: